apache/gravitino/docs/kafka-catalog.md

 ## Introduction

-Kafka catalog is a messaging catalog that offers the ability to manage Kafka topics metadata.
+Kafka catalog is a messaging catalog that offers the ability to manage Apache Kafka topics' metadata.
 One Kafka catalog corresponds to one Kafka cluster.

 ## Catalog